righthalfplane/SdrGlut/README.md

 What is new ?
 ```
+SdrGlut-1098-Windows.zip is a new Windows 10 zip file with sdrReceiveWindows.exe and mMysticPlot.exe programs.
+These were added so that people can make and examine the Power Spectrum data from the Icom IC-R8600 and
+various other SDR receivers.

 It now saves audio in WAV format.
 It has a new audio window that reads and plays all of the audio types that the libsndfile library handles.
 The audio window has a seven channel audio equalizer.